by Tim Maloney / Updated as of Feburary 12, 2020

-It’s worth noting that over time, as awareness surrounding the investment opportunity has grown, conversations have begun to evolve to include other parts of the ecosystem, likely in part due to the fact that the majority of people aren’t able to invest directly in teams.
-The Roundhill BITKRAFT Index (NERD Index) doesn’t include any pure-play esports teams or team organizations… because there aren’t any public ones that are large enough or liquid enough.
-None of this changes the fact that esports teams are an important piece of the competitive landscape.
+Since the esports industry is ever-changing and ever-expanding, it’s worth noting that over time, investors have started to look at other parts of the esports ecosystem when it comes to investing.
+This could be due to the fact that the majority of people aren’t able to invest directly in teams.
+The Roundhill BITKRAFT Index (NERD Index) doesn’t include any pure-play esports teams or team organizations.
+Honestly, there aren’t any public ones that are large enough or liquid enough.
+But none of this changes the fact that esports teams are an important piece of the competitive landscape.

 Related: How to invest in Esports?